bryankolaczkowski/hailoyolo/README.md

 Usage
 -----
-To avoid compatibility issues, it's recommended to have a separate venv from the DFC.
+To avoid compatibility issues, it's recommended to have a separate venv.

 0. Install PCIe driver and PyHailoRT
     - Download and install the PCIe driver and PyHailoRT from the Hailo website
     - To install the PyHailoRT whl:
         ```shell script
         pip install hailort-X.X.X-cpXX-cpXX-linux_x86_64.whl
+        ```
+    - On Rpi, this should work:
+        ```shell script
+        sudo apt update
+        sudo apt install hailort-all
+        sudo reboot now
         ```

 1. Clone the repository: